 1. Find the Right Realtor

-The first thing to look for when buying a new home is a realtor that you trust.
-You absolutely do not have to buy a home from the first realtor meet.
+It’s incredibly important that you find a realtor that you trust on your house hunting journey.
+You absolutely do not have to buy a home from the first realtor who takes you out.
 If they make you uncomfortable in any way, drop them and find someone new.
 I had to do this when I bought my first home.
 I went house hunting with a highly rated realtor team, but they seemed very pushy.
 Every home was the most amazing home ever and any concern I had wasn’t a big deal.
 I didn’t buy from these people and I didn’t go out house hunting with them again.
 Trust your instincts.
 If you don’t feel comfortable with your realtor, find a new one (it won’t be hard, they are everywhere!).

 You also need to find a realtor who will listen to you and respect your needs.
 My second home buying experience was a lot harder than my first, because I was doing it from 2000 miles away.
 I contacted a realtor with awesome reviews, and the fist thing I did was discuss my budget.
 I was savvy at this point, and obsessed with the idea of financial freedom, so I knew I didn’t want to spend more than 200K.